1. The Governing Formula (ASTM G1/G31)

 Conversion: 1 MPY = 0.0254 mm/yr.
 Conversely, 1 mm/yr ≈ 39.4 MPY.

-3. Interpreting Severity (Typical Carbon Steel)
+3. Interpreting Severity (Carbon Steel)

 Acceptable rates depend heavily on the application (e.g., a pharmaceutical tank needs lower rates than a sewage pipe).
 However, general guidelines for Carbon Steel are: